Mianhassam96/Mianhassam96/README.md

 ---

 ## 🎯 Current Focus

-✨ **I’m currently working on:**
+✨ **What I'm Working On:**
-- 🛠️ Building a media-sharing web app for tech learners 🌐
+- 🛠️ **Building a media-sharing web app** where tech enthusiasts can share knowledge through videos and photos. 🌐
-- 📚 Deepening my JavaScript skills 📖

-✨ **I’m learning:**
+- 🔧 **Enhancing my tool site:** MultiMian Image or Text to PDF Tool. 📄

+✨ **What I'm Learning:**
+- 🚀 **Advanced JavaScript Concepts** to strengthen my skills in frontend and backend development. 💻
-- 🤖 Exploring NLP with Transformers 🌟
+- 🤖 **Exploring NLP with Transformers** to create smarter, AI-driven applications. 🌟
+- 📡 **Backend Technologies:** Expanding knowledge in **Node.js**, **Express.js**, and **Firebase** for scalable web services.

+✨ **Languages & Frameworks I'm Using:**
+- 🌐 **Frontend:**
+  - HTML, CSS, JavaScript, Flutter
+  - React (upcoming focus)
+- ⚙️ **Backend:**
+  - Node.js, Express.js
+  - Firebase, MySQL
+- 🧩 **Languages:**
+  - JavaScript, Dart, SQL

+✨ **My Goals:**
+- 🏗️ Develop innovative tools and applications that make learning tech engaging and accessible. 💡
+- 🌍 Contribute to open-source projects and collaborate with the global developer community. 🤝
+- Grow Up myself In Full Stack Development and in Programming.

 ---